72 Common Foods to Avoid on Keto

 - Root vegetable chips

 It’s common to see “fat-free” labels and assume the product will be healthier.
 That’s not the case on keto!
-You want to take in full-fat products since studies have shown they’re better at helping absorb nutrients from vegetables.
-Two tablespoons of fat-free ranch dressing can have up to 11 grams of carbs, whereas the full-fat counterpart has only 2 grams.
+You want to take in full-fat products.
+Two tablespoons of fat-free ranch dressing can have up to 11 grams of carbs, whereas the full-fat counterpart have only 2 grams.
+Low-fat and fat-free items tend to be sweetened with added sugar.

 - Fat-free French dressing